fare/asdf/README.md

     * plenty of ideas for how to further improve ASDF.

-Last updated Saturday, August 27th, 2016.
+Last updated Monday, September 12th, 2016.